BoraDemirkol/Bora-Demirkol-DSA-project/README.md

 Since I have not covered machine learning in class yet, I plan to first complete the initial data analysis and gain a better understanding of the dataset.
 Once I learn the necessary machine learning techniques, I will implement them later in the project.

-## Linear Regression: A simple predictive model
-Random Forest: A more complex, high-accuracy model Model performance will be evaluated using RMSE, MAE, and other error metrics

 ## Findings (Expected Outcomes):

 ## This project aims to answer the following key questions: